CAA men's soccer tournament

-The Colonial Athletic Association men's soccer tournament is the annual conference championship tournament for the Colonial Athletic Association (CAA).
+The Coastal Athletic Association men's soccer tournament is the annual conference championship tournament for the Coastal Athletic Association (CAA).
 The tournament has been held every year since 1983, when the CAA began sponsoring a men's soccer program.

 Format

-Presently, the Colonial Athletic Association Men's Soccer Tournaments features six conference teams that have the best conference regular season record.
+Presently, the Coastal Athletic Association Men's Soccer Tournaments features six conference teams that have the best conference regular season record.
 The regular season champion and runner-up receive byes to the semifinal round.
 The third through six-placed teams play in a play-in round at the site of the higher seed.
 The winners take on the top two seeds, which is hosted at the site of the team that wins the regular season.
 The champion earns an automatic berth into the NCAA Division I Men's Soccer Championship.